Termination of pseudo-effective 4-fold flips: Preliminaries and notation

+A {\em minimal model program} for $(X/Z,B+M)$ over $Z$, also written a $(K_X+B+M)$-MMP over $Z$, is a sequence of flips and divisorial contractions over $Z$. \end{definition}

-\begin{definition} A quasi-flip for generalized log canonical pairs is said to be {\em klt} if its flipping locus, and therefore its flipped locus, does not intersect the non-klt locus of the generalized pair.
-A quasi-flip for generalized log canonical pairs is said to be {\em terminal} if its flipping and flipped locus do not contain the center of a non-terminal valuation. \end{definition}
+\begin{definition} A quasi-flip for a generalized pair is said to be {\em glc} if its flipping locus (and therefore its flipped locus) does not intersect the generalized non-glc loci of the generalized pair.
+A quasi-flip for a generalized log canonical pair is said to be {\em gklt} if its flipping locus (and therefore its flipped locus) does not intersect the generalized non-klt loci of the generalized pair.
+A quasi-flip for a generalized log canonical pair is said to be {\em generalized terminal} if its flipping and flipped locus do not contain the center of a generalized non-terminal valuation. \end{definition}

-The following proposition is well-known for pairs, see for example ~\cite[Monotonicity]{Shok04}.
-The proof in the case of generalized pairs is analogous.
+The following proposition is well-known for pairs, see for example ~\cite{Sho04}.
+We give a proof in the case of generalized pairs for the sake of completeness.